+Function/ Equipment/Capacity

-Function/ Equipment/Capacity Transfer Facility Facilitate transfer from feeders to trunk and trunk to feeders.
-Transfer - Main Where the long-term implementation model within a corridor is a trunk-feeder route design, a transfer facility is implemented.
-The size, layout and configuration of a transfer facility will depend on the demand in the corridor; the number of routes that integrate at the facility and the function of the facility according to the land-use planning for the area.
-Transfer facilities will be implemented in an incremental manner where capacity is triggered by demand.
-Initial implementation: Open stop with shelter concept, Allow for queue lanes/areas, informal queueing, When loading of vehicles &gt;5 minutes per vehicle, trigger the implementation of dedicated queue lanes/area Queue lanes/areas: Demarcated queue lane Hand held validators for pre-boarding validation Marshals required to facilitate and minimise fare evasion With this approach the area required for a facility and the construction cost of transfer facility is approach. <complex-block></complex-block> Note if demand increase to &gt;400 in peak 15 minutes, upgrade to closed station is triggered
+- Facilitate transfer from feeders to trunk and trunk to feeders. - Where the long-term implementation model within a corridor is a trunk-feeder route design, a transfer facility is implemented. - The size, layout and configuration of a transfer facility will depend on the demand in the corridor: the number of routes that integrate at the facility and the function of the facility according to the land-use planning for the - Transfer facilities will be implemented in an incremental manner where capacity is triggered by demand. - Initial implementation: - Open stop with shelter concept, - Allow for queue lanes/areas, informal queueing, - When loading of vehicles >5 minutes per vehicle, trigger the implementation of dedicated queue lanes/area - Queue lanes/areas: - Demarcated queue lane - Hand held validators for pre-boarding validation - Marshals required to facilitate and minimise fare evasion - With this approach the area required for a facility and the construction cost of transfer facility is - Note if demand increase to >400 in peak 15 minutes, upgrade to closed station is triggered will be designed and constructed to enable major disruption of operations and users. , ent to users.
+For this purpose, the platforms uch as shelters and queue lane without Level of Services: Pedestrian waiting area: • LOS C-D Pedestrian Walkways: • LOS C-D Sizing: Station set back ± 1 metre from Kassel kerb to facilitate quick boarding only through left front door accommodated at the facility. • The initial shelters will be upgraded to controlled access station when passenger demand require pre-boarding validation.